-This device provides an area of embedded data memory for the LCD display.
-This area is located at 00H to 17H in Sector 4 of the Data Memory.
+These devices provide an area of embedded data memory for the LCD display.
+This area is located at 00H to 1DH or 00H to 2BH in Sector 4 of the Data Memory respectively.
 The LCD display memory can be read and written to by indirect addressing mode using MP1L/MP1H and MP2L/MP2H, or by direct addressing mode using the corresponding extended instructions.
-If using the indirect addressing to access the Display

-Memory therefore requires first that Sector 4 is selected by writing a value of 04H to MP1H or MP2H.
+If using the indirect addressing to access the Display Memory therefore requires first that Sector 4 is selected by writing a value of 04H to MP1H or MP2H.
 After this, the memory can then be accessed by using indirect addressing through the use of MP1L or MP2L.
-With Sector 4 selected, then using MP1L/MP2L to read or write to the memory area, from 00H to 17H, will result in operations to the LCD memory.
+With Sector 4 selected, then using MP1L/MP2L to read or write to the memory area, from 00H to 1DH or 00H to 2BH, will result in operations to the LCD memory.

 When data is written into the display data area, it is automatically read by the LCD driver which then generates the corresponding LCD driving signals.
 To turn the display on or off, a "1" or a "0" is written to the corresponding bit of the display memory, respectively.
-The figure illustrates the mapping between the display memory and LCD pattern for the device.
+The figure illustrates the mapping between the display memory and LCD pattern for the devices.

 The unimplemented LCD RAM bits cannot be used as general purpose RAM for application.
-For example, if the LCD duty is selected as 1/4 duty (4-COM), the COM b4~b5 will be read as 0 only.
+For example, if the LCD duty is selected as 1/4 duty (4-COM), the COM b4~b7 will be read as 0 only.